 11. I thought my body produced all the enzymes I need?

-Not really.
-Because we eat so much cooked, processed and refined food, we must supplement our bodys’ natural production of enzymes required for digestion.
-If we do not then the food we eat will not be completely digested and the by-products of incompletely digested food will be deposited in areas of our body where it can create toxicity, lead to declining health, contribute to the development of chronic conditions and impair immune system functioning.
+The body produces less enzymes as we age.
+Our society is consuming more cooked, highly-processed/refined foods, and less fresh enzyme-rich foods.
+Because of this, we must supplement body’s natural production of enzymes.
+If we do not, the food we eat will not be completely digested and the waste by-products will be deposited in areas of our body where it will become toxic.
+This will lead to declining health, contribute to the development of chronic conditions and impair the proper function of the immune system.

 12. How long do I have to take enzymes?

 Most everyone has an enzyme deficiency to one degree or another.
-As long as we eat enzyme deficient food’ which is simply defined as any food that has been processed or cooked, our bodies need an enzyme supplement to aid digestion, deliver the nutrients and eliminate the waste.
+As long as we eat enzyme deficient food, which is defined as any food that has been highly processed/refined or cooked, our bodies will need an enzyme supplement to aid digestion, deliver the nutrients and eliminate the waste.
 The logical conclusion is that we will need to take enzymes supplements for as long as we live.

 13. Is there a significant difference between raw calories and cooked calories?

-Research supports that there is a difference.
+Research supports that there is a difference between raw calories and cooked calories.
 Normal non-diabetic and diabetic subjects were fed raw starch and then had their blood tested for sugar.
 It is well documented that eating cooked starch causes the blood sugar of diabetics to increase significantly.
 The diabetics who participated in this research found that their sugar level rose only 6 milligrams the first half-hour, then it decreased 9 milligrams after 1 hour, and 14 milligrams 2 hours after ingestion of the raw starch.
 In the non-diabetic persons there was a slight increase followed by a slight decrease in blood sugar in 1 hour.
 This research indicates that there is a difference between raw and cooked calories.

 14. Does adding raw food to the diet or juicing guarantee enough enzymes to meet our needs?